Contemporary psychiatry has developed powerful

 |

-goals.
-They have had difficulty making their best life choices.
-Others recognize a recurring pattern of problematic
+life choices?
+Others recognize a recurring pattern of problematic behaviors and reactions.

 |